locojoetive/RendEdit3D/README.md

 ## 1. 3D Rasterizer

-This project is implemented using C++, Dear ImGUI and GLFW.
+This project is implemented using C++, Dear ImGUI and GLFW, and provides the following features:

+1. Load and display multiple 3D models
+2. Move around the scene using keyboard and mouse inputs
+3. Move, Rotate, and Scale the models

-This document aims to clarify how to setup and build the project.
+This document aims to clarify how to setup, build, and use the tool.

 A lot of this project is inspired by [Victor Gordan](https://www.youtube.com/channel/UC8WizezjQVClpWfdKMwtcmw) and [The Cherno](https://www.youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2)

-### 2. Features

 ![](https://github.com/locojoetive/Simple-Renderer/blob/main/docs/rasterizer.gif)

-This project provides the following features:

-1. Load and display 3D models
-2. Move around the scene using keyboard and mouse inputs
-3. Move, Rotate, and Scale the models

 ## 2. Requirements